Get Answers to all your Questions

 i=\frac{v(B \cos \theta )d}{R}

-where R is the resistance of rod.
-Now, current-carrying rod experience a magnetic force which is given by
+where R is the resistance of the rod.
+Now, the current-carrying rod experiences a magnetic force which is given by

-Now, the component of magnetic force parallels to the inclined plane along the upward direction.
+Now, the component of magnetic force parallels the inclined plane in the upward direction.

 F_{\parallel }=F_{m} \cos \theta =iBd \cos \theta =\left ( \frac{v(B \cos \theta )d}{R} \right )Bd \cos \theta